-Coats, jackets, wraps, capes, furs, feather boas, scarves, robes, bed jackets, negligees, aprons, suspenders, belts, gloves, etc., are all considered outer garments.
+Coats, jackets, wraps, capes, furs, feather boas, scarves, robes, bed jackets, negligees, aprons, suspenders, belts, gloves, etc. are all considered outer garments.
 Geography is not considered when judging outer garments.

 For adults and children, an outer garment is required when it is necessary for the completion of an outfit.
 For toddlers and young children if an outer garment is not appropriate, full points will be given by default.
 To check for fit when the outer apparel is carried and not worn, ask the entrant to put on the apparel.
 See the MAFCA Fashion Guidelines for more details.
-With the exception of fit, the same considerations apply.

-When judging an entrant wearing or displaying a suit, the shirt and tie are considered Coordinated Apparel.
+When judging an entrant wearing a suit, the shirt and tie are considered Coordinated Apparel.
 A beach robe would be Coordinated Apparel for a bathing suit, a house robe for nightwear.